masteruby/masteruby.github.io/learning-resources/_posts/2014-05-30-ruby-news-websites.md

 ## 6. [Ruby5](http://ruby5.envylabs.com/)

-5 minutes series of podcasts about latest news in ruby world.
+5 minutes series of podcasts about latest news in Ruby world.

 ## 7. [Reddit](http://www.reddit.com/r/ruby/)

 I guess I don't have to introduce Reddit.
-You can also checkout rails section of Reddit.
+Reddit is a website, where users can submit text posts or links to specialized subreddits and other users can vote up or down.
+You can also checkout [rails](http://www.reddit.com/r/rails/) section of Reddit.

 Am I forgotten something?
 You can add your favorite news websites on [Listly](http://list.ly/list/LEy-ruby-news-websites)